Kate's Blog

 Because I wasn’t ready to quit completely, being good during the week seemed like the next best thing.

-What I didn’t realise is that there’s a huge problem with Monday to Thursday sobriety.
+But what I didn’t realise is that there’s a huge problem with Monday to Thursday sobriety – and that’s what I’m talking about in this video.

 Key points